1970 Nickel Value Checker: Errors List, “D” & “S” Mint Mark Worth

 1970-S CAM Nickel Value

-The Cameo effect results from die preparation techniques creating partial frosting on raised portions of Jefferson’s portrait and Monticello’s details.
-As dies wore during production, the frosting effect diminished, making earlier strikes more likely to achieve Cameo designation.
-Both obverse and reverse must display adequate frosting to earn this classification.
+The Cameo effect results from die preparation techniques that create partial frosting on the raised portions of Jefferson’s portrait and Monticello’s details.
+As dies wore during production, the frosting effect gradually diminished, making earlier production strikes more likely to achieve Cameo status.

 1970-S CAM Nickel Price/Grade Chart